leminhtuan2015/Today-I-Learn/swift/ViewController_Segue.md

 - On the canvas, Control-drag from the **Any button** to the **Exit** item at the top of the meal detail scene.

+### Pass data to previous View Controller when un-segue